 1. Keywords, not sentences.
 These may need to be “tweaked” many times.
-Look in titles of articles for more correct/other terminology.
+Look in the titles and abstracts of articles for more specific/accurate terminology.

 2. USE YOUR FILTERS (when changing your search, you might have to reset these).

-3. SUMMON searches everything, choose a database collection or a specific journal if known and/or appropriate.
+3. SUMMON searches everything, choose a database by name/topic or a specific journal if known or more appropriate. (you could start with a haystack smaller than Summon.)

-5. An asterisk (*) is a wild card…meaning it takes the place of a myriad possible word endings and looks for them all.
+5. An asterisk (*) is a "wild card" command you can use at the end of a root word…meaning, it takes the place of a myriad possible word endings and looks for them all.
 For example: exhibit* looks for exhibits, exhibition, exhibited, etc.

 7. CTRL “f” allows you to skim the text on your screen.